collective-soundworks/collective-soundworks.github.io/tutorials/getting-started.md

 ![init-install-deps](../assets/tutorials/getting-started/wizard-init-install-deps.png)

 After that step, the wizard will propose you to create a client of your application.
-Let's call it `player` and press `Enter` as show below.
+Let's call it `player` and press `Enter` as shown below.

 ![create-player-1](../assets/tutorials/getting-started/wizard-create-player-1.png)